voteliquid/blog/_posts/2016-10-13-dont-care-about-politics.md

 >
 > — William F. Buckley

-You could sort citizens into two groups: those who pay a lot of attention to politics, and those who don't.
+You could sort people into two groups: those who pay a lot of attention to politics, and those who don't.

-Many of us often fall into the latter category.
+Many of us fall into the latter category.

 It's not hard to see how [liquid democracy](/2016/09/21/what-is-liquid-democracy/) appeals to political junkies, but it could also be much easier for everyone else.